Robert-Row/Robert-Row.github.io/_posts/2017-11-14-Social_Treatise_Part_2.md

 JOHN GALL, SYSTEMS THEORIST

-I want to extend the previous, introductory post to begin to incorporate the components of our social network mental model.
+I want to extend the previous introductory post by incorporating the components of our social network mental model.
 This will contain the roadmap for defining any strategy for any industry.

 A Social Network:
 	-An interconnected system of nodes & edges representing people & relationships.
 All characteristics and data associated with the network is contained within the nodes and edges of the network.